ryancoughlin/salty-tiler/README.md

 http://localhost:8001/cog/tiles/WebMercatorQuad/6/12/20.png?url=cogs/sst_keys_2025-05-01.tif&rescale=32,86&colormap_name=sst_high_contrast
 ```

-### Viewing Tiles in the Mapbox Viewer
+### Debug Viewer (Development Only)

-A Mapbox GL JS frontend is included for testing and visualizing your ocean tiles.
-This lives in the `mapbox-viewer/` subfolder and can be run alongside the API server.
+A Mapbox GL JS frontend is included for testing and debugging tile rendering. **This viewer is for development/debugging purposes only and will not be part of production deployments.**

-#### Quick Start
+#### Quick Start (Debug Only)

 1. Open a new terminal and navigate to the viewer: